variantstudios/wisdomwaysacupuncture.com/_conditions/acupuncture-for-fertility.md

 I have since gone on to study under some of the leading Chinese Medicine infertility specialists, am a Fellow of the [American Board of Oriental Reproductive Medicine (ABORM)](https://aborm.org/about/){: target="_blank"}, and infertility cases make up a large and successful portion of my practice.

-I [specifically work with women who are choosing to not use ART](/2016/09/20/why-natural-fertility/), helping them to resolve — rather than just go around — the problems underlying their fertility issues.
+I [specifically work with women who are choosing to not use ART](/2016/09/20/why-natural-fertility/){: target="_blank"}, helping them to resolve — rather than just go around — the problems underlying their fertility issues.

 ## How does Chinese Medicine work for infertility?